emelynataly77/emelynataly77.github.io/projects/bellabeat.md

 ---
 ### Stakeholders
-Urška Sršen: Bellabeat’s cofounder and Chief Creative Officer
+- **Urška Sršen**: Bellabeat’s cofounder and Chief Creative Officer

-Sando Mur: Bellabeat’s cofounder; key member of the Bellabeat executive team
+- **Sando Mur**: Bellabeat’s cofounder; key member of the Bellabeat executive team

-### Bellabeat products
+### Bellabeat Products
-Bellabeat app: The app provides users with health data related to their activity, sleep, stress, menstrual cycle, and mindfulness habits.
+- **Bellabeat app:** The app provides users with health data related to their activity, sleep, stress, menstrual cycle, and mindfulness habits.
 The Bellabeat app connects to their line of smart wellness products.

-Leaf: Wellness tracker can be worn as a bracelet, necklace, or clip.
-The Leaf tracker connects to the Bellabeat app to track activity, sleep, and stress
+- **Leaf:** Wellness tracker can be worn as a bracelet, necklace, or clip.
+The Leaf tracker connects to the Bellabeat app to track activity, sleep, and stress.

-Time: Wellness watch combines the timeless look of a classic timepiece with smart technology to track user activity, sleep, and stress.
+- **Time:** Wellness watch combines the timeless look of a classic timepiece with smart technology to track user activity, sleep, and stress.
 The Time watch connects to the Bellabeat app to provide you with insights into your daily wellness.

-Spring: A water bottle that tracks daily water intake using smart technology to ensure that you are appropriately hydrated throughout the day.
-The Spring bottle connects to the Bellabeat app to track your hydration levels
+- **Spring:** A water bottle that tracks daily water intake using smart technology to ensure that you are appropriately hydrated throughout the day.
+The Spring bottle connects to the Bellabeat app to track your hydration levels.

-Bellabeat membership:  A subscription-based membership program for users.
+- **Bellabeat membership:** A subscription-based membership program for users.
 Membership gives users 24/7 access to fully personalized guidance on nutrition, activity, sleep, health and beauty, and mindfulness based on their lifestyle and goals.

 ### The Data <a id="the-data"></a>